Patria Pasi

 The Patria Pasi (earlier known as the Sisu Pasi) is a Finnish-made six-wheeled armoured personnel carrier (APC) originally designed for Finnish Defence Forces.
 The first variant was produced in 1983, and serial production began in 1984.
 It was designed to operate with ease of use, simple structure and low-cost maintenance.
-The basic appearance and configuration of the Pasi is similar to most other wheeled APCs.
+The basic appearance and configuration of the Pasi are similar to most other wheeled APCs.
 The XA-180 and XA-185 are fully amphibious, while other variants are not.

 Development

 In 1980, Sisu produced an XA-180 prototype for Finnish Army tests.
 It competed against two other prototypes and was declared the winner of the trials in 1983.
 In December 1983, the Finnish Army ordered a first batch of fifty XA-180s.
 Nine were reserved for UN duties.
-The vehicle proved quite successful and more orders followed.
+The vehicle proved quite successful, and more orders followed.

 The vehicle's widely known nickname "Pasi", also a common given name of Finnish men, stems from the Finnish designation "panssari-Sisu" (armoured Sisu).
 The main superstructure is mainly manufactured from 6 to 12 mm of armoured steel.
 The bottom is mine-strengthened.
 The front windows are bullet-resistant and equipped with protective hatches.
 The vehicle has continuous six-wheel drive and good capabilities for off-road driving.
 It can take inclines up to a maximum of 60°.

 The Pasi has no standard armament, but is equipped with a rotating turret structure for eventual installations of light/heavy machine guns or autocannons.
 It has 8 BMP-style firing ports on the sides and rear.
 Therefore, passengers, usually a squad of infantry, can fire their weapons from the cover of the armor.

 The Pasi is popular in peacekeeping missions due to its mobility, non-aggressive appearance, and good protection against mines and improvised explosive devices (IED).
 The vehicle offers a good combination of armament, comfort, mine protection, protection against shrapnel and small-calibre fire, road speed, short time of learning how to drive, and an acceptable terrain mobility.
 It offers more internal space compared to other similar APCs like the Fuchs or the BTR-80.

 The early variants of the Pasi (such as the XA-180 and XA-185) were manufactured by Sisu Auto until 1997, when its defense subsidiary Sisu Defence Oy was acquired by Patria.
 The later variants (such as the XA-202 and XA-203) were then manufactured by Patria until 2003, when the then new Patria AMV entered serial production.
 By then, over 1,300 Pasis had been produced.